This page covers frequently asked questions.

 The site has 2 main indexes:

-New archives are added on a weekly basis.
+New archives are added on a weekly basis and RSS feeds are available.

 Data archival matters because our history, culture, governance and science increasingly exist in digital form.
 Without intervention, this data disappears.
 A study from Pew Research showed that 38% of web pages from 2013 had disappeared within 10 years.
 Over 50% of Wikipedia articles have references to sites that no longer exist.
 Physical media increasingly lives on obsolete media, from Zip disks to tapes.
 And governments are increasingly rewriting the past, removing datasets and defunding institutions focused on topics they disagree with.
 It's up to individuals and organizations to pick up the pace.